KungPowUnicorn/gia/README.md

 - Prompts are **XOR‑encrypted** before storage—a simple, fast, reversible encryption method.
 The key is baked into the app (so don't lose the app file if you're paranoid).
 - Backup files are JSON (or encrypted blobs) that you can download and drag‑drop back into GIA to restore.
 - Thumbnails are generated using the browser's canvas element (for images) or video element (for videos) and stored as base64 data URLs inside the prompt object.
+- Works on mobile.
+Most of the time.

 ---